Hyperfoil/Horreum/README.md

 ### podman

-We have prepared a `podman-compose` script to setup Keycloak, PosgreSQL and Grafana using
+We have prepared a `podman-compose` script to setup Keycloak, PostgreSQL and Grafana using

 ```bash
 infra/podman-compose.sh